Postgres Installation Guide

 sudo -u postgres psql

-You can change the user/password to suit your security needs.
+You can change the username/password to suit your security needs.

 Make sure that you can connect to the Postgres database using the newly created user.
 For additional settings, follow the steps in the Postgres documentation.